patrickgabersek/standapp/README.md

 # standapp
-helps you focus
 How to use

-download all the files into a folder
+1.download all the files into a folder

-Open index.html
+2.Open index.html

-Bookmark the page in your browser
+3.Bookmark the page in your browser